poult-lab/daily-word/english_words_ learning.md

 "**an area of red spots** on a person's skin, caused by an illness or a reaction to sth"

-[noun] {~ (of sth)} a rash of movies about life in prison."a lot of sth; a series of unpleasant things that happen over a short period of time" -spate-
+[noun] {~ (of sth)} a rash of movies about life in prison."**a lot of sth**; a series of unpleasant things that happen over a short period of time" -spate-

-[adj] a rash young man"doing sth that may not be sensible without first thinking about the possible results" -impulsive/reckless-
+[adj] a rash young man."doing sth that may not be sensible without first thinking about the possible results" -impulsive/reckless-

+03.spate /speɪt/

+[n] {of~} The bombing was the latest in a spate of terrorist attacks.

+"a large number of things, which are usually unpleasant, that happen suddenly within a short period of time"